 - Prescribe drugs for certain minor ailments

-The College is also working with the Ministry to provide pharmacists with the authority to perform point-of-care tests for certain chronic conditions.
+The College is also working with the Ministry to provide pharmacy professionals with the authority to perform point of care tests for certain chronic conditions.

 While working expeditiously to submit draft regulations within requested timelines, the College will be consulting broadly with pharmacy professionals, the public and stakeholders.